oracle-livelabs/developer/python-flask-web-application-with-ords-apis/workshop/lab-1-application-oracle-rest-api-walkthrough/application-oracle-rest-api-walkthrough.md

 ## Introduction

-In this Lab you'll obtain the code needed for the Flask application.
+In this Lab, you'll obtain the code needed for the Flask application.
 We'll briefly review how to start Flask.
-We'll then step through the three main `HTML` pages of this application; pausing to review key features and characteristics.
+We'll then step through this application's three main `HTML` pages, pausing to examine key features and characteristics.

 The main focus of this Lab will be discovering the flexibility and extensibility of Oracle REST APIs.
-Throughout this Lab we will discuss the interactions between Oracle REST APIs and the Flask application.
+Throughout this Lab, we will discuss the interactions between Oracle REST APIs and the Flask application.

-This lab will cover topics including:
+This Lab will cover topics including:

 - Oracle REST Data Services (ORDS) APIs
 - **`GET`** request query parameters